 My only complaint was that I didn’t have enough courage to book the three or four day kayaking trip.
 As we paddled back into Telegraph Cove on our second day, I wasn’t ready to leave.
 My reluctance to book a longer trip was due to thinking that my arms couldn’t handle more than two days of paddling in a row.
 But, learning how to paddle correctly makes all of the difference in the world and I wasn’t even sore after two days!

-Essential Info for Kayaking with Whales in Johnstone Strait
+Essential Guide to Kayaking with Whales in Johnstone Strait

 North Island Kayak offers sea kayaking tours from May through September.
 You will have a better chance of seeing whales if you visit between late July and early September.
 Check their website for a full list of dates and prices.